Filter by age group

 Developing empathy through reading

-Children's author Anne Booth, creator of the Lucy series, discusses how reading builds up emotional literacy, empathy, and relationship Read more
+Children's author Anne Booth, creator of the Lucy series, discusses how reading builds up emotional literacy, empathy, and relationship skills.
+Read more

 How can I support my child with phonics?